flavian-manea/entro-py/README.md

-# pyschultz
+# entro-py

-Pyschultz Python library for Entropy and Mutual Information using various estimators:
+Python library for Entropy and Mutual Information using various estimators:

 General remarks: